TinyaPetrova/EspanolApp/README.md

 ## Project description
 This spanish vocabulary learning app is a Java-based console application designed to help users learn and practice Russian-Spanish word pairs.
 Users can:
-- add / remove / replace words in their vocabulary;
+- add / remove / replace words in their vocabulary which are stored in the txt file;
-- engage in vocabulary training exercises to test their knowledge.
+- engage in vocabulary training exercises to test their knowledge;
+- get random facts about Spain.

 The app provides a range of features to enhance the vocabulary learning experience, including sorting words alphabetically and providing random facts about Spain.